istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 for a specific port by simply creating a service entry for that port.
 This way you can start Istio by allowing access to any external service and then decide to start controlling access to external services for specific ports, enabling monitoring and traffic control features later, once they are needed.
-A caveat is that some ports, for example port 80, already have HTTP services inside Istio by default, so for them only the first and the second approaches can be applied.
+A caveat is that some ports, for example port 80, already have HTTP services inside Istio by default, so for them only the first and the second approaches can be used.

 ## Security note